centre-for-humanities-computing/DaCy/README.md

 nlp = dacy.load_model("da_dacy_medium_tft-0.0.0", your_save_path)
 ```

+# 👩‍🏫 Tutorials

 DaCy also include a Jupyter notebook tutorial.
 If you do not have Jupyter Notebook installed, instructions for installing and running it can be found [here]( http://jupyter.org/install).
 All the tutorial are located in the `tutorials` folder.

 | Tutorial                                                                                                                                           | Content                                                                                                                    | file name                                        | Google Colab                                                                                                                                                                                                       |
 | -------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |